Unisolve/tari_cli_notes/03_console_wallet.md

 If you copy the address in the "Tari Address interactive"  field you'll get a truncated value.

-So first make sure that the window is wide enough to inclide the full width of the "Coonnection Details" pane before copying the address.
+So first make sure that the window is wide enough to include the full width of the "Connection Details" pane before copying the address.
+Make sure you see whitespace at the end of the addresses.

 ![View now wide enough to see full addresses](images/console_wallet_recv_2.png)